next submission cycle: apr 2027

 How do I make the most of The Council?

 Show up fully and participate as yourself, not as the version of you that has it all figured out.
-The moments that create the most movement are almost always the ones where you say the thing you were about to withhold: Naming fear, resentment, or uncertainty instead of managing around it.
+The moments that create the most movement are almost always the ones where you say the thing you were about to withhold: naming fear, resentment, or uncertainty instead of managing around it.

 What would make The Council a bad investment?